Journal of Museum Ethnography

 Write for the JME!

-Contributions cover all aspects of contemporary and historical practice that address global cultures collections, including collecting and collectors, conservation, curation, display and exhibition, documentation, ethics, fieldwork, photography, repatriation, research and theory.
+The JME publishes work on all aspects of historical and contemporary practice related to global cultures collections.
+Topics include (but are not limited to): collecting and collectors, conservation, curation, display and exhibition, documentation, ethics, fieldwork, photography, repatriation, research, and theory.

-The JME is not typically peer-reviewed, but peer review can be arranged for individual articles if needed.
-Authors should inform the editor at the time of submission.
+The journal is not typically peer-reviewed; however, peer review can be arranged for individual articles upon request.
+Authors should notify the editor at the time of submission.

 If you are interested in writing for the JME, please contact the Editor in the first instance.